Tequila

 Timpani:

 The timpani part is very similar to the bass part, and the two players should work well together.
-Although the notes on the timpani are relatively straightforward, the player should have an eye for the details and the expression to make this part sound like it should.
+Although the notes on the timpani are relatively straightforward, the player should have an eye for the details and expression to make this part sound like it should.

 Drum Set: